The following Permits are issued by the Vermont Agency of Agriculture, Food & Markets:

 Mosquito Adulticide & Larvicide Permits - Adulticide permits are for mosquito adulticide applications for nuisance mosquitos using ground-based, truck-mounted sprayers.
 Larvicide permits are for applications of mosquito larvicides to water.
 Currently, there are two mosquito control districts in Vermont.
 The Otter Creek Watershed Insect Control District comprises the towns of Brandon, Leicester, Salisbury, Goshen, and Pittsford and was formed in 1990.
 The Lemon Fair Insect Control District (LFICD) was formed in 2006 and consists of the towns of Bridport, Cornwall, and Weybridge.
 Submitted permit applications are available for public review and comment before issuance and final permits are posted annually.
 Larvicide permit application.

-Aerial Permits - These permits are issued for the application of pesticides from an aircraft.
-All aerial applications must be made in conjunction with FAA rules and obtain appropiate permits from the Agency of Transportation (Aviation) or other entity.
-Please contact the office more additional information.
+Aerial Permits - These permits are issued for the application of pesticides from an aircraft including uncrewed aerial systems (UAS).
+All aerial applications must be made in conjunction with FAA rules and obtain appropriate permits from the Agency of Transportation (Aviation) or other entity.
+For more information on requirements for prospective UAS applicators, please see: Guidance on UAS Applications.
+Applicants must complete and submit an Aerial permit application.

 Experimental Use Permits - (EUPs).
 EUPs are issued for applications of unregistered pesticide, or for use of a registered pesticide for an unregistered use.
 Applicants must complete and submit an EUP permit application.
 Permits may be issued for three (3) kinds of experimental uses: